janevala/home_be_adv/README.md

 # home_be_adv

-Second technology Home BE is home news app provider backend app
+Home BE rest app implemented here with Golang.